 What is the Catholic High School Honor Roll?

-The Catholic High School Honor Roll is a membership organization, available to Catholic high schools throughout the United States, who share in the desire to strengthen the Catholic identity in their programs.
+The Catholic High School Honor Roll is a membership organization of secondary schools throughout the United States that are committed to strong Catholic identity and academic excellence.

 What happened to the Top 50 Honor Roll from 2012?

-and is a component of the Catholic High School Honor Roll.
-In the past, the Top 50 Honor Roll operated every two years with the last Honor Roll recognition taking place in 2012.
-The Top 50 Honor Roll will continue under the name of the “Catholic High School Honor Roll Schools of Excellence Awards
+and is a component of the Catholic High School Honor Roll membership program.
+In the past, the Top 50 Honor Roll operated every two years, with the last Honor Roll recognition taking place in 2012.
+The Top 50 Honor Roll will continue under the name of the “Catholic High School Honor Roll's Schools of Excellence Awards

 ” in the spring of 2014.
 It will still impose the same stringent standards as the past Honor Rolls.
 One difference will be that the schools will no longer be compared to one another, with the program now adopting a set of objective standards that focus specifically on Catholic identity.
 Top schools will be recognized under this program.

-The Catholic High School Honor Roll Schools of Excellence Awards
+The Catholic High School Honor Roll's Schools of Excellence Awards

 To participate in the recognition program, a high school must meet all of the requirements for membership in the Catholic High School Honor Roll and have at least 36 students in grades 9-12.

-Yes, you can still be a member of the Honor Roll and enjoy its benefits because we want you to strengthen the Catholic identity of your school.
-We welcome all schools to become part of a national network of Catholic high schools who work together to achieve academic excellence and strengthen the Catholic identity in their schools.
+Yes, you can still be a member of the Honor Roll and enjoy its benefits because of your commitment to strengthening the Catholic identity of your school.
+We welcome all schools to become part of a national network working together to achieve academic excellence and strengthen Catholic identity in their schools.

 See benefits to belonging to the Honor Roll here

-What schools are eligible to members of the Catholic High School Honor Roll?
+What schools are eligible to be members of the Catholic High School Honor Roll?

 See the eligibility requirements here

-How does a new school become a member or the Catholic High School Honor Roll work?
+How does a school become a member of the Catholic High School Honor Roll?